 On December 22, 2008, the Company's Board of Directors approved an offer to exchange stock options to purchase up to an aggregate of 7,875,084 shares of the Company's common stock that were previously granted with an exercise price equal to or greater than \$3.91 under the Company's 1996 Stock Incentive Plan ("the 1996 Plan") and the Company's 2001 Stock Plan ("the 2001 Plan"), for new options issuable under the 1996 Plan or new RSUs issuable under the 2001 Plan.
 The offer was not extended to the Company's executive officers, members of the board of directors or employees based outside the United States.
 The offer expired on February 3, 2009 at which time the exchange was consummated.
-Approximately 300 eligible option holders elected to participate in the exchange and the Company accepted for cancellation options to purchase an aggregate of 3,571,228 shares of the Company's common stock under the 1996 Plan and options to purchase an aggregate of 2,493,826 shares under the 2001 Plan.
+Approximately 300 eligible option holders elected to participate in the exchange and the Company accepted for cancellation options to purchase an aggregate of 2,493,826 shares under the 2001 Plan.
+These shares are included in the Forfeited, expired or exchanged line in the table below.
+Subject to the terms and conditions of the exchange offer, the Company's reacting offer, support of 2,493,826 shares under the 2001 Plan.
 These shares are included in the Forfeited, expired or exchanged line in the table below.
 Subject to the terms and conditions of the exchange offer, the Company granted new options to purchase up to an aggregate of 727,537 shares of the Company's common stock under the 1996 Plan and 227,412 RSUs under the 2001 Plan.
 The stock-based compensation expense impact for the exchange was approximately \$0.4 million and is being amortized over four years from the date of exchange.

-The following table summarizes our stock option activity and related information for the year ended January 1, 2011(shares and aggregate intrinsic value in thousands):
+The following table summarizes our stock option activity and related information for the year ended January 1, 2011 (shares and aggregate intrinsic value in thousands):

-Shares Veighted average ercise price Weighted average remaining contractual term (years) Aggregate trinsic Value
+Shares Weighted average exercise price Weighted average remaining contractual term (years) Aggregate Intrinsic Value

 Balance, January 2, 2010 12,437 \$ 2.88

 Granted 1,614 5.00

 Exercised (2,110) 2.46

 Forfeited or expired (2,068) 2.63

 Balance, January 1, 2011 9,873 \$ 3.38

 Vested and expected to vest at January 1, 2011 9,873 \$ 3.38 5.27 \$ 27,575

 Exercisable, January 1, 2011 4,269 \$ 4.12 4.36 \$ 9,362

 The aggregate intrinsic value in the table above represents the total pretax intrinsic value (the difference between the Company's closing stock price on the last trading day of the fiscal year and the exercise price, multiplied by the number of in-the-money options) that would have been received by the option holders had all option holders exercised their options on that day.
 This amount changes based on the fair market value of the Company's stock.
-Total intrinsic value of options exercised for fiscal 2010, 2009 and 2008 was \$5.3 million, less than \$0.1 million and less than \$0.1 million, respectively.
-The total fair value of options and RSUs vested and expensed in fiscal 2010, 2009 and 2008 was \$4.2 million, \$4.3 million and \$4.8 million, respectively.
+Total intrinsic value of options exercised for fiscal 2010, 2009 and 2008 was \$5.3 million, less than \$0.1 million, respectively.
+The total fair value of options and RSUs vested and expensed in fiscal 2010, 2009 and 2008 was \$4.2 million, \$4.3 million and \$4.8 million respectively.